 Premed Projects are ideal for students aged 16+ who have an interest in medicine and are looking to gain work experience by working in a hospital environment.
 There’s no better way to find out if a career in medicine is for you, stand out on your UCAS personal statement for medicine and shine at medical school interviews than by joining one of our healthcare courses to find all about your future career.

-Premed Projects sole aim is to provide students interested in healthcare careers aged 16+ with some medicine work experience that isn’t available anywhere else.
-You’ll live with students from all over the world interested in medicine and whichever Premed Project destination that you choose we'll make sure you gain some in depth experience of healthcare.
+Premed Projects sole aim is to provide students interested in healthcare careers aged 14+ with some medicine work experience that isn’t available anywhere else.
+On our residential courses you’ll live with students from all over the world interested in medicine and whichever Premed Project destination that you choose we’ll make sure you gain some in depth experience of healthcare.

 Premed Projects medicine work experiences take place in London during October and February half term holidays and all summer long.
 Our partner hospitals here are renowned for offering some of the best healthcare in the world.
 Work experience in the UK is notoriously difficult to obtain but through the hospital partnerships we have, we are able to offer you exclusive access to London’s premier healthcare facilities and medical schools and you won’t find that opportunity anywhere else.
 Every day is different on our London work experience courses so students can see a broad variety of healthcare in the UK’s capital city.

 Wether you’re an international applicant to UK med schools or a UK based student already, hospital work experience in London is invaluable.